samwells9/samwells9.github.io/_pages/blog.md

 <h3>Why XGBoost?</h3>

 <p>
-So what is it that makes XGBoost the reigning king when it comes to working with tabular data?
+So what is it that makes XGBoost reign king when it comes to working with tabular data?
 For the purpose of this post, I have narrowed it down to three key factors:
 </p>

 <ul>